 We are New Mexico’s largest food pantry.
 More and more of Albuquerque’s working poor are struggling to feed themselves and their families.
-Money is tight for everyone, but one illness, a reduction of work hours, or any setback can leave a family wondering where their next meal is coming from or how they will get clothing or shoes.
-We provide FREE food and clothing to people who are struggling.
-We are in constant need of donations of money, food or clothing.
+Money is tight for everyone, but one illness, a reduction of work hours, or any setback can leave a family wondering where their next meal is coming from.
+We provide FREE food to people who are struggling.
+We are in constant need of donations of money and food.
 We rely entirely on donations and volunteers in our mission.

 Pet Food Pantry